top of page

 AUDITION REQUIREMENTS:

-1. Solo pieces must be memorized, and it is strongly encouraged to have ensemble pieces also memorized.
+2. Solo pieces must be memorized.
+It is strongly encouraged to have ensemble pieces also memorized.

-10. Teachers may not accompany their students for auditions.
-However, teachers may accompany their own students at the Festival Concert.
+4. Teachers may not accompany their students for auditions.

-13. The Foundation Committee reserves the right to cancel an event if there are fewer than three applicants per category.
+6. The Foundation Committee reserves the right to cancel an event if there are fewer than three applicants

-14. Fees are not refundable unless the Foundation Committee rejects an entry before the auditions.
+7. Fees are not refundable unless the Foundation Committee rejects an entry before December 31, 2023.

-15. The results and evaluations will be sent to the participating teachers as soon after auditions as possible.
-The teacher should call ONLY IF they have not been received by the Thursday after the auditions.
+9. The results and evaluations will be sent via email to the participating teachers as soon after auditions as

 PERFORMANCE TIME LIMIT: